NeuralClothSim: Neural Deformation Fields Meet the Thin Shell Theory: Performance

 \subsection{Runtime}

-NeuralClothSim encodes the spatio-temporal cloth simulation as an NDF, and, consequently, the bulk of computation time lies in the NDF training (\textit{i.e.,} optimisation of the network weights).
+NeuralClothSim encodes the cloth equilibrium state as an NDF, and, consequently, the bulk of computation time lies in the NDF training (\textit{i.e.,} optimisation of the network weights).
 At inference, extracting the simulated states from NDF as meshes or point clouds requires a single forward pass and is, therefore, fast.
-In Fig.~\ref{fig:runtime_ours_visual_plot}, we provide a runtime analysis of three representative simulations (each of one-second duration) as a function of training time.
-On the left, we visualise the evolution of the last frame showing the refinement of the simulated state with increased training time.
+In Fig.~\ref{fig:runtime_ours_visual_plot}, we provide a runtime analysis of three representative simulations as a function of training time.
+On the left, we visualise the evolution of the last frame (\ie, equilibria state), showing the refinement of the simulated state with increased training time.
 Before training, the simulation state is the sum of the reference state and random noisy output from NDF.
-Within a few minutes of training, NDF generates reasonable simulations, which then converge within 30 minutes to one hour; see our supplementary video for the evolution of simulation states over training iterations.
+Within a few minutes of training, NDF generates a reasonable simulated state, which then converges within 30 minutes to one hour; see our supplementary video for the evolution of simulation states over training iterations.
 On the top-right of Fig.~\ref{fig:runtime_ours_visual_plot}, we plot loss values as a function of training time, which shows that our training is stable.
 As NeuralClothSim is an instance of a physics-informed neural network with a physics loss only (but no data term), the loss is not expected to converge to zero.
 We monitor the mean NDF over all sampled spatio-temporal points (Fig.~\ref{fig:runtime_ours_visual_plot}-(bottom right)) as an additional cue on the simulation refinement.
 Along with the loss, saturation in mean NDF can be used as a stopping criterion.
 Note that all our experiments are carried out on a single NVIDIA Quadro RTX 8000 GPU.

 Similar to classical methods~\cite{choi2005stable}, simulation with our approach is not unique, as bifurcation due to buckling can lead to solutions with different folds and wrinkles.
 Among them, the selection of the simulation outcome depends on the NDF convergence.
 Specifically, the randomness in training samples and weight initialisation introduces desirable optimisation path variations.
 In all cases, we observe NDF training to be numerically stable.